Token-family/TokenFD/README.md

 </center>

-We are excited to announce the release of **`TokenOCR`**, the first token-level visual foundation model specifically tailored for text-image-related tasks, designed to support a variety of traditional downstream applications.
-To facilitate the pretraining of TokenOCR, we also devise a high-quality data production pipeline that constructs the first token-level image text dataset, **`TokenIT`**, comprising 20 million images and 1.8 billion token-mask pairs.
+We are excited to announce the release of **`TokenFD`**, the first token-level visual foundation model specifically tailored for text-image-related tasks, designed to support a variety of traditional downstream applications.
+To facilitate the pretraining of TokenFD, we also devise a high-quality data production pipeline that constructs the first token-level image text dataset, **`TokenIT`**, comprising 20 million images and 1.8 billion token-mask pairs.
-Furthermore, leveraging this foundation with exceptional image-as-text capability, we seamlessly replace previous VFMs with TokenOCR to construct a document-level MLLM, **`TokenVL`**, for VQA-based document understanding tasks.
+Furthermore, leveraging this foundation with exceptional image-as-text capability, we seamlessly replace previous VFMs with TokenFD to construct a document-level MLLM, **`TokenVL`**, for VQA-based document understanding tasks.

 In summary:

 (1) **`The first token-level image text dataset`** (TokenIT) is proposed;

-(2) **`The first token-level text image foundation model`**, TokenOCR, is proposed to support downstream tasks.
+(2) **`The first token-level text image foundation model`**, TokenFD, is proposed to support downstream tasks.

 (3) The image-as-text semantic capability inspires us to develop TokenVL, a VQA-based MLLM tailored for document perception, understanding, and reasoning.
 <center>